 It’s still not 100% perfect, however.
 There are still a few teething issues with using multiple controllers on the Shield for gaming.
 You have to activate a multiple controller setting on individual games (like FIFA) or they’ll only see a single input.
 It doesn’t always work though, sometimes leaving subsequent controllers invisible to the game.

 The actual online streaming of GeForce Now games is pretty good, even over the moderately restrained network we have in the PCGN office.
 It’s slick, generally robust and looks great.
-But for the monthly price I’d want a larger game library, or at least a way to link in with my existing cloud saves for those games.

 You can also purchase Android games which have been tweaked specifically for the Shield box, like Doom 3, Half-Life 2 and Trine.
 They use the native rendering power of the Shield to full effect, letting you game just using the power of the device itself.